 Tip #12) Tag People in Content You Share

 It seems like common sense, but so few people do it.
-Maybe they feel like it comes across as desperate or attention seeking, but there is no better way to establish a connection with someone than to tag them in your post.
+Maybe they feel like it comes across as desperate or attention-seeking, but there is no better way to establish a connection with someone than to tag them in your post.
 Maybe you reference them in a blog post or mentioned their brand in some way.
-Maybe they authored the content that you are sharing with your audience.
-Or maybe you just tag them to make them aware of something you’re sharing because you think it might be relevant or interesting for them.
-Either way — you have a surefire way to get on someone’s radar with very little time investment.
+Perhaps they authored the content that you are sharing with your audience.
+Or maybe you just tag them to make them aware of something you're sharing because you think it might be relevant or exciting for them.
+Either way — you have a surefire way to get on someone's radar with very little time investment.
 Just make sure that anything that you are tagging them in is either a piece of content they had a hand in or is very valuable to them.

 Bonus Tip: Extend Your Headline on Mobile

-If you would like to extend your headline, we’ve got a nice little tip for you.
+If you would like to extend your headline, we've got a nice little tip for you.
 The desktop version of the LinkedIn websites limits you to 120 characters for your headline.
-However (and we are unsure if this is an intended feature or simply a bug), if you edit your headline on your phone’s LinkedIn app, you are given approximately 200 characters for your headline.
+However (and we are unsure if this is an intended feature or only a bug), if you edit your headline on your phone's LinkedIn app, you are given approximately 200 characters for your headline.
 If you can find a smart way to pack more information that your customers find relevant into a longer headline, this is a cool way to stand out from the crowd.
-Just keep in mind that this may not not look great on all devices.
-For this trick and seven more, check out Andy Foote’s great post on “8 Stunningly Clever LinkedIn Hacks” via LinkedInsights.com.
+Just keep in mind that this may not look great on all devices.
+For this trick and seven more, check out Andy Foote's excellent post on "8 Stunningly Clever LinkedIn Hacks" via LinkedInsights.com.